 Paul Montanye, Pastor

-Bush-crafting event for children - The Father/Daughter hiking trip has been rescheduled for Friday, May 20th to Saturday, May 21st.
+May 20 and 21st - Bush-crafting event for children: The Father/Daughter hiking trip is scheduled for Friday, May 20th to Saturday, May 21st.
 All girls who attend NCF and are 10 years of age or older are invited, along with their fathers.
 If you'd like to attend, please contact Nevin Ranck for more information.
 The hike will be to Spy Rock and we will be leaving sometime around early to mid-afternoon on Friday.
 For more information on the bush-crafting events, visit our bush-crafting webpage.

 Fellowship meals - Join us the first Sunday of every month for our fellowship meal after our church service.
 Please bring a covered dish or two to share and visitors are always welcome!